andreafabrizi/DNSProxy/README.md

 provider, given the additional security layer provided by HTTP/2.

 __IF SPEED IS A CONCERN__
-Performances of underlying sys-calls do lie outside the scope of DNSProxy scope.
+Performances of underlying sys-calls lies outside of the scope of DNSProxy.
-Long testing has been carried on, sufficiently to say the software has no flaw, no leakage, only a lot of verbosity, unnecessarly parallel logic, legacy support for pre-standard DoH and other less-efficient routines.
+Long testing has been carried on, sufficiently to say the software triggers no intentional flaws, no express leakage, only a lot of verbosity, unnecessarly parallel logic, legacy support for pre-standard DoH and sub-optimal routines.

 **Do not forget to set 127.0.0.1 as your unique system resolver** via common system configuration files (as /etc/resolv.conf or systemd-resolved).